- Business and Employment»

 The Tragedy of Greed

 The detrimental effects of greed in the medical and banking industry today are abhorrent.
-A recent report about EPIPEN's outrageous increase for this vital medical device was discussed on award winning news program CBS This Morning.
-The subject was entitled, Taking Shots At EPIPEN.
+A recent report about EPIPEN's outrageous increase for this vital medical device was discussed on award-winning news program CBS This Morning.
+The subject was entitled, Taking Shots At EpiPen.
 Congress will interrogate CEO of #Mylan, the maker of this product regarding the huge price spikes.
-An interview brought political leaders together for a down to earth discussion about the problem of greed with the EPIPEN.
+An interview brought political leaders together for a down to earth discussion about the problem of greed with the #EPIPEN.
 Democratic Congressman Elijah Cummings stated, "I think it is about greed.
 That is why I call it blood money."
 Republican Congressman Jason Chase said, "I think we are very united with the concern.
 I can't even begin to imagine a parent who is forced to take a risk with the life of their child."
-Each representative felt that greed is the true source of these increased cost for this product.
+Each representative felt that greed is the true source of these increased costs for this product.

 Previous Scams That Exhibited Horrific Signs of Greed

-The effects of greed on human living is quite apparent today.
-The life story of Bernie Madoff, was a clear example of, "excessive consumption of or desire for material things," which brought nothing but misery and pain to his clients and family.
-A television mini-series entitled #Madoff, features #Richard Dreyfuss, Blythe Danner, Tom Lipinski, Danny Deferrari and Peter Scolari, presents "The rise of investment adviser Bernie Madoff, his abrupt demise, and its impact on his family, investors and associates."
-The lead actor Dreyfuss, appeared on late night television program Jimmy Kimmel.
+The effects of greed on human living are quite apparent today.
+The life story of Bernie Madoff was a clear example of, "excessive consumption of or desire for material things," which brought nothing but misery and pain to his clients and family.
+A television mini-series entitled #Madoff, features #Richard Dreyfuss, Blythe Danner, Tom Lipinski, Danny Deferrari and Peter Scolari, presents "The rise of investment adviser Bernie Madoff, his abrupt demise, and its impact on his family, investors, and associates."
+The lead actor Dreyfuss appeared on late night television program Jimmy Kimmel.
 He indicated that after careful research people discovered Madoff, did this scam based "on pure evil."

 How sad it was to hear that the son of Bernie, Mark Madoff, took his life due to the legacy of pain and suffering left by the greed of his father.
-A few years ago, Bernie Madoff stole millions of dollars in a ponzi scheme.
-Mark turned his father in, after he discovered the lies and deceit perpetrated by Bernie.
+A few years ago, Bernie Madoff stole millions of dollars in a Ponzi scheme.
+Mark turned his father in after he discovered the lies and deceit perpetrated by Bernie.
 Many of his victims said that Mark should have known what his father was doing.
 Whether the son was aware of his father's actions is irrelevant at this time.
-Too many lives have been destroyed over this deadly sin.
-It is time to acknowledge greed's destructive nature and work hard to eiminate it.
+Too many lives have been destroyed by this deadly sin.
+It is time to acknowledge greed's destructive nature and work hard to eliminate it.